12 Small Red Japanese Maple Varieties

 But the best part begins in the fall as the foliage turns bright red or scarlet.
 This is a sight that lasts long enough to be enjoyed.

-The size of this maple is really dwarfed.
+The size of this maple is dwarfed.
 Usually, at ten years of age, it is no more than six feet tall and a half as wide.
 As a result, it will easily fit even in a small corner of your garden.

 Read more: How do you keep a Japanese maple tree thriving?